Air circulation is critical for healthy plants, making the installation of an exhaust fan a greenhouse must have.

-These intake shutters are part of our exhaust fans for all of our greenhouses, including our Cross Country Greenhouses.
-They measure 24″ x 24″ and control the air ventilation inside the greenhouse, which is one of the most important cooling elements required for greenhouse growing.
+These intake shutters are part of the exhaust fans for all of greenhouses.
+The intake shutters measure 24″ x 24″ and control air ventilation, hence giving you one of the most important cooling elements required for greenhouse growing.

 How Intake Shutters Work

-Screens are also available, thus ensuring that harmful insects and debris will not enter the greenhouse.
+Avoid harmful insects entering your greenhouse.
+Insect screens ensure that harmful insects and debris will not enter your greenhouse.